feline case and the first canine case presented were evaluated about 15

 seemed like ordinary granulation debris from cell death, serum, and

 cellular debris accumulation that becomes a scab.
-The presence of so many
+The presence of

 blanket debris, or hairs.
 What could they be?
 Then I